 A Guide to Benefits for Disabled Adults

 There are a variety of benefits available to disabled people over 16, depending on whether or not they work or are considered to be able to work.
 If a young person aged 16 to 19 lives with their parents or carers, there may be a choice about who claims benefits – we give advice about this in our transition guide.

-If you are under 65 and have difficulty with everyday tasks because of your disability, or you have problems with getting around, you may be able to claim Personal Independence Payment (PIP).
+If you are under state pension age and have difficulty with everyday tasks because of your disability, or you have problems with getting around, you may be able to claim Personal Independence Payment (PIP).
 PIP replaces a benefit called Disability Living Allowance (DLA).
 If you are already on DLA, you will probably have to claim PIP at some point.
 You can find out more about PIP and how it affects people already on DLA on the GOV.UK site.

-A Mandatory Reconsideration gives you an opportunity for the decision maker to review your claim for either ESA, PIP or AA in hope that they change their decision.
+A Mandatory Reconsideration gives you an opportunity for the decision maker to reconsider the decision.
 You will then be sent a further decision letter called the Mandatory Reconsideration Notice.
-If you are still unhappy with the outcome you will then have one month from the Mandatory Reconsideration Notice to submit and Appeal Form called an SSCS1 Appeal form which you can find from the GOV.UK website in order to have your appeal heard by an independent benefits Tribunal.
-You can get more help with a Mandatory Reconsideration or an Appeal from the Citizens Advice.
+If you are still unhappy with the outcome you will then have one month from the Mandatory Reconsideration Notice to submit an Appeal Form called an SSCS1 Appeal form which you can find from the GOV.UK website in order to have your appeal heard by an independent tribunal.
+You can get more help with a Mandatory Reconsideration or an Appeal from Citizens Advice.

-This advice applies in England, Wales and Scotland.
-If you live in another part of the UK, links to government information may differ.
+This advice applies in England, Wales, Scotland and Northern Ireland.
+If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.